stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   `trig.enableIn()` gets no callback; moreover the module does not process the trigger input at all on a channel that isn't enabled — it counts no ticks (`trig.getTicks()` stays 0), drains no tick-scheduled (`sendAfterTrigger`) messages, and dispatches no `trig.onTrigger`.
-Unlike `rack.onMidiMessage`, there is no load-time log warning for omitting it.
+Unlike `midi.onMessage`, there is no load-time log warning for omitting it.
 In QuickJs, assign it to the `trig` object — `trig.enableIn(1); trig.onTrigger = function(trigPort, channel) {...}`.
 Lua likewise: `trig.enableIn(1)` /